DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 **Trial Version** Will not claim rewards!
-Full version with reward claiming is for sale via Telegram.
+Full version with intelligent algorithmic betting and reward claiming is for sale via Telegram.
-Future versions with intelligent algorithmic betting will be for sale soon!
+If our team receives enough responses this version with reward claiming will be released for free!
 Small % of bet size is charged as usage fee in the free/trial version!

 Telegram: https://t.me/+WRurSkMEq0RiOTRh